Lower bounds for maximal matchings and maximal independent sets: Lower bound in the port-numbering model

 \subsection{Lower bound idea}

-Our plan is to prove a lower bound using a \emph{speedup simulation argument} \cite{Linial1987,Linial1992,Naor1991,Brandt2016,chang18complexity,Brandt2018,Balliu2018}.
-The idea is to define a sequence of graph problems $\Pi_1, \Pi_2, \dotsc, \Pi_k$ such that if we have an algorithm $A_i$ that solves $\Pi_i$ in $T_i$ rounds, we can construct an algorithm $A_{i+1}$ that solves $\Pi_{i+1}$ strictly faster, in $T_{i+1} \le T_i - 1$ rounds.
+Our plan is to prove a lower bound using a \emph{speedup simulation argument}~\cite{Linial1987,Linial1992,Naor1991,Brandt2016,chang18complexity,Brandt2019automatic,Balliu2019}.
+The idea is to define a sequence of graph problems $\Pi_1, \Pi_2, \dotsc, \Pi_k$ such that if we have an algorithm $A_i$ that solves $\Pi_i$ in $T_i$ rounds, we can construct an algorithm $A_{i+1}$ that solves $\Pi_{i+1}$ strictly faster, in $T_{i+1} \le T_i - 1$ rounds (unless $T_i = 0$, in which case we would get that $T_{i+1}=0$).
 Put otherwise, we show that solving $\Pi_i$ takes at least one round more than solving $\Pi_{i+1}$.
 Then if we can additionally show that $\Pi_k$ is still a nontrivial problem that cannot be solved in zero rounds, we know that the complexity of $\Pi_1$ is at least $k$ rounds.

 Now we would like to let $\Pi_1$ be the maximal matching problem, and identify a suitable sequence of relaxations of the maximal matching problem.
-A promising candidate might be, e.g., the following problem that we call here a \emph{$k$-matching} for brevity. \begin{definition}[$k$-matching] Given a graph $G = (V,E)$, a set of edges $M \subseteq E$ is a $k$-matching if \begin{enumerate}[noitemsep] \item every node is incident to at most $k$ edges of $M$, \item if a node is not incident to any edge of $M$, then all of its neighbors are incident to at least one edge of $M$. \end{enumerate} \end{definition} Note that with this definition, a $1$-matching is exactly the same thing as a maximal matching.
+A promising candidate might be, e.g., the following problem that we call here a \emph{$k$-matching} for brevity. \begin{definition}[$k$-matching] Given a graph $G = (V,E)$, a set of edges $M \subseteq E$ is a $k$-matching if \begin{enumerate} \item every node is incident to at most $k$ edges of $M$, \item if a node is not incident to any edge of $M$, then all of its neighbors are incident to at least one edge of $M$. \end{enumerate} \end{definition} Note that with this definition, a $1$-matching is exactly the same thing as a maximal matching.
 Also it seems that finding a $k$-matching is easier for larger values of $k$.
-For example, we could modify the proposal algorithm so that in each iteration white nodes send $k$ proposals in parallel, and this way find a $k$-matching in $O(\Delta/k)$ rounds.
-Could we define that $\Pi_i$ is the problem of finding an $i$-matching, and try to prove that given an algorithm for finding an $i$-matching, we can construct a strictly faster algorithm for finding an $(i+1)$-matching?
+For example, we could modify the proposal algorithm so that in each iteration white nodes send $k$ proposals in parallel, and stop as soon as at least one is accepted, and this way find a $k$-matching in $O(\Delta/k)$ rounds.

-A direct attack along these lines does not seem to work, but this serves nevertheless as a useful guidance that will point us in the right direction.
+We could try to define $\Pi_i$ as the problem of finding an $i$-matching.
+Then, we could try to prove that, given an algorithm for finding an $i$-matching, we can construct a strictly faster algorithm for finding an $(i+1)$-matching.
+Unfortunately, a direct attack along these lines does not seem to work, but this serves nevertheless as a useful guidance that will point us in the right direction.